About Teriyaki Pork and Shrimp Meatballs

 For the Pork and Shrimp Meatballs

-- In a large bowl, add eggs and quickly whisk to break yolks, the mix in bread crumbs, onion, cilantro, milk, salt, and pepper to the bowl.
-Add the ground pork and shrimp to bowl and thorouthly mix together (tip: it works best to knead it with your hands).
+In a large bowl, add eggs and quickly whisk to break yolks, the mix in bread crumbs, onion, cilantro, milk, salt, and pepper to the bowl.
+Add the ground pork and shrimp to bowl and thoroughly mix together (tip: it works best to knead it with your hands).

 - Using a scoop or a good eye, shape meatball mixture into 1 inch meatballs.
 Place formed meatballs on the prepared baking sheet.